 Aaron Roussell (M.A., UW '07) currently ponders Criminology, Law & Society at the University of California, Irvine, in the School of Social Ecology.
 The Richmond, VA native wandered into sociology at the College of William and Mary in Williamsburg, VA and has never fully recovered.
 Aaron rambled to UW from Washington, DC where he coordinated research and grants with the US Department of Justice for the National Drug Court Institute.
 Although he continues in an applied policy research vein, he has written on social disorganization theory through the lens of rural methamphetamine use and is currently tinkering with dynamic structural correlates of violent and property crime across the rural-urban continuum.
 He is also returning to his urban roots, engaging in ethnographic field work in South Los Angeles around the issues of interracial violence and the constitution of power between police and residents.
-In his spare time, Aaron questions the forensic identification of marijuana.
-He enjoys grilled antelope by candlelight and long barefoot runs on SoCal beaches.
+In Fall 2013, he joined the Department of Criminal Justice and Criminology at Washington State University as an Assistant Professor.

 Daniel Stuhlsatz received his Bachelor's Degree in Anthropology in 1973 from Wichita State University, Master's Degree in Sociology in 1988 from the University of Wyoming and Ph.D. in Sociology in 1998 from the University of Virginia.
 In between these three academic markers in his life, Daniel worked many jobs in many places, but only had two careers: one in carpentry and one in sociology.
 After receiving a doctorate, Daniel worked for a year on the research faculty at the Weldon Cooper Center for Public Service at the University of Virginia, and then moved on to a full-time teaching position at Mary Baldwin College in Staunton, Virginia.
 This is his tenth year at Mary Baldwin.
 Daniel's doctoral dissertation was in the Sociologies of Culture and Religion; the topic was cultural diversity and the legitimation of truth in the U.S. Roman Catholic Church.
 He supported himself while writing his dissertation by working as a Research Assistant at the Weldon Cooper Center, focusing on educational inequality.
 The latter interest persisted beyond graduation, and today his research is still in the Sociology of Education.
 A few years ago the college awarded Daniel tenure and promotion to Associate Professor.
 He is currently head of the Sociology and Social Work Department.
 Both Mary Baldwin and Staunton, Virginia, have been good to Daniel, his wife Sheila and son Sean.
 The community has even elected him to the School Board.
 If Daniel has any complaints it would be that the Virginia mountains do not extend above timberline, and so hiking and mountaineering, his passions, are just not the same as they were in Wyoming.